 There is a single serotype of rabies virus; however there are strain differences among viruses isolated from different species.

 - substitution at amino acid position 333 of gp results in loss of virulence, where Arg has replaced Gln or Ile in the more pathogenic variant.

 - purified spikes containing viral gp elict neutralizing( protective) antibody; thus provide a safe and effective subunit vaccine.

-- antiserum prepared against purified nucleocapsid Ag used in diagnostic IFT, the antibody are not protective and are group specific.
+- antiserum prepared against purified nucleocapsid Ag used in diagnostic IFT, the antibody is not protective and are group specific.

-- virus passesses haemagglutinating activity ( property of gp spike), optimally seen with goose erythrocytes at 0-4°C and PH 6.2.
+- virus possesses haemagglutinating activity ( property of gp spike), optimally seen with goose erythrocytes at 0-4°C and PH 6.2.